harness/developer-hub/tutorials/self-managed-enterprise-edition/use-an-external-database-timescale.md

          certKey: "cert"
     ```

-   When you install or upgrade Helm, Self-Managed Enterprise Edition automatically connects to the external TimescaleDB service.
+   When you install or upgrade Helm, Self-Managed Enterprise Edition automatically connects to the external TimescaleDB.